 Finally, make sure you drink plenty of water.
 "Staying hydrated is vitally important for preventing migraines," he says.
 While you're at it, "Eating more fruits and vegetables with high water content (like cucumbers, celery, cauliflower, and oranges) can help, too," he says.

 Step Two: Choose an Essential Oil

 If your migraines persist, Axe recommends stocking your medicine cabinet and desk drawer with essential oils to soothe the pain.
 These are the top three natural blends he recommends:

 "Peppermint oil can relax tense muscles, making it ideal for relieving tension headaches and migraines.
 It’s also a great natural energizer, so I recommend using it during the day," says Axe.
-He points to a study published in the journal Phytomedicine that shows peppermint oil and ethanol has a "significant analgesic [or pain-relieving] effect," and is effective in reducing headache sensitivity.
+He points to a study published in the journal International Journal of Molecular Sciences that shows compounds found in peppermint oil have "been shown to inhibit capsaicin irritancy, sprains, heat hypersensitivity, and headaches".

 "Lavender is naturally calming, so I recommend diffusing it in your bedroom in the evening before bed," says Axe.
 "It will cause the body to relax and help relieve pain from any lingering headache, and it will also help you to fall asleep and get a good night’s rest, which can help to prevent headaches the following day."

 In one study, researchers used lavender aromatherapy to treat people suffering from headache attacks.
 Of the 129 patients, 92 "responded entirely or partially to lavender," suggesting the plant could have soothing properties.